 Speaking broadly, there are three different types of metadata that come into play where search is concerned, according to Andrew Delamarter of Search Engine Watch:

 - Schema.org Markup: As Google’s worked to make its search engine more functional for the end user, it has begun to move away from standard keyword-based search and into…something else entirely: semantic search.
-Although we don’t really have the time to offer a full breakdown of how semantic search works (there’s an excellent explanation here), the short answer is that it’s based on entities, which are defined by a series of traits (an Apple, for example, is a fruit, is red, and is food).
+We don’t have time for a full explanation of semantic search.
+(There’s a great explanation here.)
+But the short answer is this: it’s based on entities.
+Entities are defined by traits.
+For example, an Apple is a fruit.
+It is also red.
+And it is food.

 If you want to successfully optimize your site, you need to understand all three of the above types of metadata.
 That’s where we come in.
 Over the course of the next several weeks, we’ll take a more in-depth look at each particular color of metadata, and how they relate to SEO.